pusher/pusher-websocket-swift/README.md

 ### Swift Package Manager

-To integrate PusherSwift into your project using [Swift Package Manager](https://swift.org/package-manager/), you can add it as a dependency using Xcode (11 and above) – see [docs](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app).
+To integrate PusherSwift into your project using [Swift Package Manager](https://swift.org/package-manager/), you can add the library as a dependency using Xcode (11 and above) – see the [docs](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app).
 The package repository URL is:

 ```bash
 https://github.com/pusher/pusher-websocket-swift.git